START-isms

 Use data to tell the story

 Data is more than numbers and graphs, it is the story that tells us whether our teaching is working the way we intend for a student or a classroom.
 Without data, we are guessing and hoping that what we do is leading to progress.
-Collecting data is just a first step.
-Summarizing and visualizing the data reveals the story that then guides us to make the best decisions.
+Collecting data is a first step.
+Summarizing and visualizing the data reveals the story that guides us to make the best decisions.

 Effective for all students; essential for some